Dietitians of Canada collaborates with DC members across the country to

 - Recommending budget priorities, including in collaboration with other health orgnizations through HEAL

 - Participating in committee consultations

-- Developing tools for members to use with local elected officials and decision-makers
+- Developing tools and supporting skill development for members to use with local elected officials and decision-makers

 Government relations at DC is non-partisan (not favouring any particular political party) and collaborative.

 Why does DC provide budget recommendations to government?

 Pre-budget consultations are an important opportunity to advocate for policy priorities.
 These submissions raise government awareness of the value of nutrition and dietitian services.
 By focusing on a small number of priorities that align with government mandates, there is a greater chance of successful advocacy.